grouprise/grouprise/docs/configuration/assets.md

 ### add_csp_directive

 Adds a Content-Security-Policy directive with the provided `directive` (like `style-src`) and `value`.
-Note that stadtgestalten servers CSP via response headers so you won’t find any of the provided directives in the HTML output.
+Note that stadtgestalten serves CSP via HTTP response headers so you won’t find any of the provided directives in the HTML output.

 ## Overriding Styles